TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Details/ParsingStoringExecutingTypoScript.rst

 Parsing TypoScript
 ==================

+..  todo:
+    Revise this chapter once the new TypoScript parser is stable.

 This means that the TypoScript text content is transformed into a PHP array structure by following the rules of the TypoScript syntax.
 But still the meaning of the parsed content is not evaluated.